atom-sw/fauxpy-experiments/README.md

 # FauxPy experiments on BugsInPy

-This repository is the first part of the replication package for our paper "An Empirical Study of Fault Localization in Python Programs".
+This repository is the first part of the replication package for the paper "An Empirical Study of Fault Localization in Python Programs" by Mohammad Rezaalipour and Carlo A. Furia.
 This repository contains all the materials needed to replicate all the experiments and produced all the results provided in the paper.